[Updater] Use Sparkle for automatic updates (on OS X)

 By virtue of the fact Doomsday is already running at the time an update is installed, we can update in "secure locations" ourselves.

 The one feature in that list I'm unsure of wrt Mac OS is DSA (I thought you were already signing the bundles?
 At least thats what the build script appears to do).

 I wonder if there is perhaps a Mac OS equivalent of WiX Toolset? http://wixtoolset.org/ On Windows this would give us the best of both worlds; 1) standards-compliant and robust updating 2) fully integrated update UI.
 From the looks of Sparkle, we'd be sacrificing one to improve the other?

-#5 Updated by skyjake over 5 years ago
+#5 Updated by skyjake about 9 years ago

 This topic is highly platform-specific.
 On OS X, we are dealing with self-contained application bundles that are simple to update with a framework like Sparkle.
 Not having to maintain this tricky piece of code ourselves would allow spending the time more productively.
 Also, the UI that Sparkle implements is pretty much de facto standard on Mac for apps' self-updating.